9 posts in this topic

 Tier 1 / Level 15:

-Dauntless: Your abilities cost 20% less Rage.
+Dauntless: Your abilities cost 10% less Rage.
 Overpower: Overpowers the enemy, causing 375% Physical damage.
 Cannot be blocked, dodged or parried, and has a 60% increased chance to critically strike.
-All your melee attacks have a chance to activate Overpower.
-Sweeping Strikes: Mortal Strike and Execute hit a second nearby target.
-Dauntless is the go to choice for the Focused Rage build.
-It's worth noting that, even in multiple-target situations, Dauntless still comes out ahead over Sweeping Strikes.
-Overpower is a viable choice for leveling.
+Your other melee abilities have a chance to activate Overpower.
+Sweeping Strikes: Mortal Strike and Execute hit 2 additional nearby targets.
+Dauntless is the preferred choice here.
+Overpower is also viable, at a potential DPS loss, if you wish to have more activity in your rotation / playstyle.

 Tier 2 / Level 30: